Ferrite-FEM/FerriteCon/index.md

 +++
-title = "Ferrite.jl Conference"
+title = "Ferrite.jl Conference 2023"
 hascode = false
 hasmath = false
 +++

-# Ferrite.jl User & Developer Conference
+# Ferrite.jl User & Developer Conference 2023

 [Ferrite.jl](https://github.com/Ferrite-FEM/Ferrite.jl) is an open-source finite element package written in the [Julia programming language](https://julialang.org/).
-On the 6th of October 2023 we will host a Ferrite.jl user and developer conference at Ruhr University Bochum.
+On the 6th of October 2023 we will host another Ferrite.jl user and developer conference at Ruhr University Bochum.

 The conference aims to improve existing, and find new, scientific